-After connecting your Facebook Ads, Google Ads, or LinkedIn Ads account to HubSpot, you can install pixels from external ad networks, such as the Facebook pixel, Google conversion tracking tag, and LinkedIn Insight Tag, on all your HubSpot-hosted pages or external pages where your tracking code is installed.
+After connecting your Facebook Ads, Google Ads, or LinkedIn Ads account to HubSpot, you can install a pixel from the external ad network, such as the Facebook pixel, Google conversion tracking tag, and LinkedIn Insight Tag, on all your HubSpot-hosted pages or external pages where your tracking code is installed.
+You can only install one pixel per ad network.

 Pixels from external ad networks work similarly to the HubSpot tracking code.
 Once installed on your site, the pixel detect visits to your pages.
 This data is the basis for creating ad audiences.
 These ad audiences to target ads can be used to target your ads at specific visitors.
 Pixels also collect data that can help optimize ads and measure your ads' results.